 But what are the differences between coins, tokens, and digital currencies?

 Coins are a form of cryptocurrencies which are based on their own blockchains.
 A few examples of coins are Bitcoin (BTC), Ethereum (ETH), and Monero (XMR).
-Coins are the digital alternative to fiat money, as they can be counted, moved, they possess fungibility features and are limited in supply.
-Coins can be stored in wallets similarly to the bank accounts for fiat money and can be used as means of payment for the purchase of a variety of goods and services.
+They are the digital alternative to fiat money, as they can be counted, moved, they possess fungibility features and are limited in supply.
+Also, coins can be stored in wallets similarly to the bank accounts for fiat money and can be used as means of payment for the purchase of a variety of goods and services.

 The term “altcoins” is getting mass adoption for crypto projects.
 But “altcoin” is a term for an equivalent to Bitcoin, the first blockchain project.
 Altcoins are essentially any other crypto coin/token, apart from Bitcoin.
 The most notable examples of altcoins are Ethereum (ETH), Litecoin (LTC), EOS, NEO, Ethereum Classic (ETC), etc.